 Point of View: Admiral Conan Antonio Motti, Chief of the Imperial Navy

-Ortberg also relays her story as an incident report, using a more freeform format laced with an officer’s controlled rage.
+Ortberg also relays his story as an incident report, using a more freeform format laced with an officer’s controlled rage.
 Conan Antonio Motti, who is (understandably) upset after Darth Vader Force-chokes him, details the “incident” and calls out Vader for his “workplace proselytization.”
 You’ll love to hate Motti while reading this one.

 Point of View: MSE-6-G735Y, an MSE-6 repair droid aboard the Death Star